-Yusef Awad Hanna was born in the village of Arbil outside of Damascus in 1828 and took the name Arbeely from his place of birth.
-He was educated and taught at the Orthodox College in Damascus, and married and had four sons there.
+Yusef Awad Hanna (al Qalush) was born in the village of Arbin outside of Damascus in 1828 and took the name Arbeely from his place of birth.
+He was educated and taught at the Orthodox College in Damascus, married and had four sons there.
 In 1860, in response to sectarian violence that was especially fierce in Damascus, he moved his family to Beirut, where he opened a boarding school for the sons of Orthodox Damascenes like himself.
 He helped the American missionary and founder of Syrian Protestant College, Cornelius Van Dyck, on his 1865 translation of the Bible into Arabic.
-Two more sons were born in Beirut.
+Two more sons and a daughter were born in Beirut.
 Two of his older sons attended SPC: Abraham, the eldest, earned a medical degree there in 1872, and Fadlallah, the third son, earned a B.A. in 1872 and a medical degree in 1876.

-Perhaps inspired by what he had learned of America from his missionary friends, Joseph and the entire family, including his niece Jamilie, set sail from Beirut and arrived in New York harbor on August 21, 1878.
+Perhaps inspired by what he had learned of America from his missionary friends, Joseph and the entire family (their daughter died in 1878), including his niece Jamilie, set sail from Beirut and arrived in New York harbor on August 21, 1878.
 American newspapers described them, as indeed they described themselves, as the “first Syrian family that has arrived in the United States.”
 On arrival, the Arbeelys talked fluently about themselves, displaying all the traits that would make them appear as model immigrants: Christian, western educated, fluent in English, and seemingly already familiar with American customs.
 They told a story of escape from Ottoman oppression and the goal of seeking freedom in the United States, (which played well in Christian America.
 Their story seemed to be well rehearsed, and they presented themselves in a way that the reporter found attractive.
 Not surprisingly, their “native dress” was commented upon, but it was the fact that they were well-spoken and well-educated that most impressed him.
 Joseph expressed a desire to see all his sons educated and married in the United States—he obviously intended for them to put down roots—and four days after they arrived, he, his wife, and four older sons filed papers declaring their intention to become American citizens; they were naturalized six years later.

 Joseph was offered a position at a Presbyterian college in Maryville, Tennessee, which is where the family settled.
 Joseph taught Arabic to missionaries-in-training, and his younger boys attended school.
 A family of nine Syrians in a town of 1100, which had probably seen few if any foreigners, much less “Orientals,” was bound to attract attention, but as far as we know, they were quickly accepted by the community.
 One article described them as “quiet, peaceful, and industrious, and their immigration can not but result in mutual good.”
 Both Abraham and Fadlallah immediately began to practice medicine: Abraham in Austin, Texas, Fadlallah in Maryville.